-To complete this analysis, the commission used historical German NCG gas prices between 2014 and 2015, and performed the same adjustments made in the inquiry including deducting the 30% GET.
-For comparison, the commission used the EuroChem exporters' verified gas costs during the inquiry period and adjusted these costs for the average changes in Gazprom's prices to industrial domestic customers for each year between 2014 and 2020.92 Figures 4 and 5 illustrate the commission's analysis.
+To complete this analysis, the commission used historical German NCG gas prices between 2014 and 2020, and performed the same adjustments made in this inquiry including deducting the 30% GET.
+For comparison, the commission used the EuroChem exporters' verified gas costs during the inquiry period and adjusted these costs for the average changes in Gazprom's prices to industrial domestic customers for each year between 2014 and 2020.120 Figures 4 and 5 illustrate the commission's analysis.

-Figure 4: Comparison of 2014/15 to 2019/20 benchmark price after adjustments including deducting 30% GET to exporter A's gas costs
+Figure 4: Comparison of July 2014 to June 2020 benchmark price after adjustments (including deducting 30% GET) to exporter A's gas costs

-Figure 5: Comparison of 2014/15 to 2019/20 benchmark price after adjustments including deducting 30% GET to exporter B's gas costs
+Figure 5: Comparison of July 2014 to June 2020 benchmark price after adjustments (including deducting 30% GET) to exporter B's gas costs

-As illustrated in Figures 4 and 5, this analysis identifies that the exporters' estimated gas costs, after deducting the GET, were materially below the average competitive price established for the Russian domestic market in each year between 2014/15 and 2018/19.
-The overall relative difference has reduced between 2014/15 and 2018/19, with some fluctuations between periods.
+As illustrated in Figures 4 and 5, this analysis identifies that the exporters' estimated gas costs, after deducting the GET, were materially below the average competitive price established for the Russian domestic market in each July to June financial year (FY) between FY 2015 and FY 2019.
+The overall relative difference has reduced between FY 2015 and FY 2019, with some fluctuations between periods.
 This difference was not evident during the inquiry period.